Molecules

 c1cn(cn1)C[C@@H](C(=O)O)N

-The OEMolToSmiles is also considered a high-level function.
+The OEMolToSmiles and OEMolToCXSMILES functions are considered a high-level functions.
 Prior to creating the canonical isomeric SMILES, the OEMolToSmiles function perceives the following properties if necessary:

 It is also possible to generate canonical SMILES without isomeric information by using the OECreateCanSmiString low-level function.
 As was shown in the Construction from SMILES section, OEParseSmiles preserves the aromaticity present in the input SMILES string.
 The function OEAssignAromaticFlags has to be used to perceive aromaticity in a molecule.